Sunday 25th April 2021

 Nicola holds a chair in English Literature at The Open University.
 She is a specialist in the literature and culture of the Romantic period, with particular interests in the history of authorship, literary tourism and the writer’s house museum.
 She is director of the AHRC-funded RÊVE (Romantic Europe: The Virtual Exhibition), which contains many exhibits related to William Cowper and Jane Austen.
 She is a Trustee of the Cowper and Newton Museum.

-This is a free event, but tickets are required.
+This is a free event, but tickets are required to access the Zoom event at the end of the evening.

 Talks will be broadcast on YouTube, and all links and access details for the final live event will be emailed to ticket holders the day before the event.